ndg63276/alexa-googlemaps/README.md

 If you cannot set your address in the Alexa app, for example if you are in a non-supported country, make sure to set the HOME variable in step 15 of the Lambda setup.

-1. Open the Alexa app and go to "Skills".
+1. Open the Alexa app and go to "Skills & Games".
-2. In the top right select "Your Skills".
+2. In the top right select "Your Skills", then scroll right and click "Dev".
 3. Find the Google Maps skill and select it.
 4. Click "Settings", and then "Manage Settings".
-If you don't see a Settings button, you didn't ask for the Full Address in step 22 above.
+If you don't see a Settings button, you didn't ask for the Full Address in step 16 above.
 5. Turn on "Device Address", and click "Save Settings".